satyajitc/gedit3-codefolding/README.md

 - SQL
 - XML

+##Installation
+Copy both the files from the src directory of this repo & place in .local/share/gedit/plugins directory.

 ##Screenshots
 Please note that most of the exmaple code in the screenshots are taken from the public domain.
 I apologize if I am not respecting someone's copyright here.
 #####Java